 Are those programs benefitting retailers?

-In a recent survey, 77% of all consumers interviewed admitted they now retract their loyalty more quickly than they did three years ago.
-With that quicker retraction, retailers are now prone to missing out on that valuable customer that provides brand advocacy and increased purchasing.
+In a recent survey, 78% of all consumers interviewed admitted they now retract their loyalty more quickly than they did five years ago.
+Given that quicker retraction, retailers are now prone to missing out on those valuable customers that provide brand advocacy and increased purchasing.

 So, why are they retracting so quickly?